 Definition of Done

-Is it DONE, is it DONE DONE, or is it DONE DONE DONE?
+Is it DONE, DONE DONE, or is it DONE DONE DONE?

 We use the Definition of Done most commonly for user stories.
 The team and product owner must agree that the story has met all criteria for it to be considered done.